Fdawgs/Fdawgs/README.md

 ### Well Bonjour!

 :hospital:
+I work for a [clinical software developer](https://mbihealthcaretechnologies.com/) working with the NHS.
+Previously worked within the NHS over six years across three different trusts as an information analyst and then an interface developer.

-I work for an [NHS foundation trust](https://somersetft.nhs.uk/) in the south west of England, and have a knack for automating myself out of jobs.
+Have a nack for automating myself out of employment.

 ### Contact